prog4biol/pfb2019/README.md

 ...
 ...
 ```
-> What caused this code to always be true?
+> What caused the expression to always be `True`?
 > The statement that increments the count is missing, so it will always be smaller than 5.
-To stop the code from forever printing use Cntl+C.
+To stop the code from forever printing use ctrl+c.

 #### While/Else